pgxcentre/genipe/docs/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-The following commands should successfully create a virtual environment and activate it, as long as Python 3 was previously installed on the machine.
+The following commands should successfully create a virtual environment and activate it, as long as Python 3.4 (or latest) was previously installed on the machine.

 .. code-block:: bash